Ivanka Trump Minimizes Immigration Ban In The Eyes Of Critics By Flaunting Glamorous ‘Date Night’ Photo With Husband

-In the eyes of critics, Ivanka Trump minimized the plight that thousands of refugees faced regarding the immigration ban her father signed.
+In the eyes of critics, Ivanka Trump minimized the plight that thousands of refugees faced regarding the immigration ban her father recently signed.
 Ivanka was blasted on social media for posting a photo of her glamorous “date night” with Jared Kushner on Saturday night.
 At that point, tensions had heightened as protests unfolded at the nation’s major airports.

 USA Today reports that Ivanka Trump flaunted a $5,000 dress before her outing with Kushner.
 The gown she had on was a stunning silver design by Caroline Herrera.
-Ivanka was likened to French Queen Marie Antoinette, who famously said, “Let them eat cake!” when the poor on the streets ran out of bread.
+Ivanka was likened to French Queen Marie Antoinette, who famously said “Let them eat cake!” when the poor on the streets ran out of bread.

 — Ivanka Trump (@IvankaTrump) January 29, 2017

-The image set off a firestorm, with many outraged that Ivanka Trump would come off so insensitive to the nation’s crisis following President Donald Trump’s order to ban refugees and travelers from seven Muslim countries for 90 days to better protect American borders and citizens against extreme terrorism.
-Many viewed Ivanka’s photo as simply neglecting the world around her, living in a “bubble,” so to speak.
+The image set off a firestorm, and many people were outraged that Ivanka Trump would come off so insensitive to the nation’s crisis following President Donald Trump’s order to ban refugees and travelers from seven Muslim countries for 90 days to better protect American borders and citizens against extreme terrorism.
+Many viewed Ivanka’s photo as simply neglecting the world around her while living in a “bubble,” so to speak.

 As the report notes, Jared Kushner, President Trump’s senior advisor, wasn’t attacked to the extent that Ivanka was.
 One person called her “tone deaf” for the date night photo since that individual perceived her as being clueless to the drastic policy change of immigration.